ubiai-incorporated/LLM/README.md

 # Welcome to the **ubiai-incorporated/LLM** Repository!

 Welcome to the official **ubiai-incorporated/LLM** repository!
-This repository serves as the heart of **Ubiai**, a cutting-edge AI research and development organization.
+This repository serves as the heart of **Ubiai**.
 Our mission is to make powerful machine learning models more accessible, provide robust resources, and support creativity in every aspect of AI development.

 ### 🧠 **About Ubiai**